 If you choose an ESXi/Proxmox server, Netris Controller, or Windows with Remote Desktop access, a pop-up box with the root/admin password appears as soon as you deploy the server.

-Click the checkbox and copy the credentials and store them safely, but we advise you to change this temporary password upon initial login.
+Click the checkbox and copy the credentials.
+We advise you to change this temporary password upon initial login.

 For example, this is the ESXi pop-up box: